-Note It seemed that searching Google often found outdated information, or not-very-good advice.
+It seemed that searching Google often found outdated information, or not-very-good advice.
 What I determined was that the more "noob" your question is, the more likely you are to find documentation from earlier versions or garbage from bloggers who don't know what they're talking about.
 This made me feel that for basics of a language it's better to start looking on a wiki-like site like StackOverflow.

 Ruby does something that Rebol does, which is to have the return value of a code block come from the last expression that gets evaluated.
 I find myself with the same wish that I could explicitly call that out with something like a "return" when there's a case that the evaluated value is important and you expect it to be used.
 So I put comments on such lines.
-But perhaps what I should be doing is ending all code blocks that don't have significant return values with a
+But perhaps what I should be doing is ending all code blocks that don't have significant return values with a nil or none?

 Overall OpenZoom SDK Impressions